otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 02: Django and MVT Pattern.md

-# Module 02: Django and MVT Pattern
+# Module 02 - Django and MVT Pattern

 ## 1. Why Django

-**Why this matters.** Express gives you almost nothing by default.
+Express gives you almost nothing by default.
 Every project decides its own folder structure, its own way of talking to a database, its own admin tooling, if it has any at all.
 That flexibility is genuinely useful once you know what you're doing, but it also means every Express project looks a little different, and a newcomer has to learn that project's particular choices before they can be productive.
 Django makes most of those choices for you, up front.
 An admin panel, a database layer, a way of defining URLs, a testing framework: all included, all built to work together.
 The trade-off is less flexibility.
 The payoff is that any Django project is recognisable to any other Django developer within minutes.

 | | Express | Django |
 |---|---|---|